c477y/adulttime_dl/README.md

 * [thepornbunny](https://www.thepornbunny.com/)
 * [ztod](https://www.zerotolerancefilms.com/en) (Zero Tolerance Films)

 The tool will look for a config file whenever it's run.
-For first run, you can generate a new config file by just running the command and don't pass the `--config` flag.
+For the first run, you can generate a new config file by just running the command without passing the `--config` flag.
 The tool will create a config file for you.

 ```shell